yannmc/Hero/README.md

 # What is it ? :

 The game is simple, you, the Hero, have to kill monsters.
 By doing so you gather gold and can use this gold to upgrade your stats.
 Your gold can also be used to buy minions that can help you during your quest.
-Every monster killed will reward you (and your minions, if oyu have any) with experience points.
+Every monster killed will reward you and your minions (if you have any) with experience points.
 This experience will allow you and your team to gain levels, which will increase your stats.

 # What are minions ? :

-During your quest you can use your gold to buy 4 different type of minions :
+During your quest you can use your gold to buy 4 different types of minions :

  - Knight
  - Archer